-3 Introduction
+3.1 Introduction

 The meteorological aids (MetAids) service is defined in No. 1.50 of the Radio Regulations (RR) as a radiocommunication service used for meteorological, including hydrological, observations and exploration.
+This chapter only covers the upper air in-situ observation, other MetAids applications are covered in chapter 6 of this handbook.

 In practice, MetAids service usually provides the link between an in situ sensing system for meteorological parameters and a remote base station.
 The in situ sensing system may be carried, for instance, by a weather balloon.
 Alternatively, it may be falling through the atmosphere on a parachute after deployment from an aircraft or meteorological rocket.
 The base station may be in a fixed location, or mounted on a mobile platform as used in defence operations.
 Base stations are carried on ships, and carried on hurricane watch or research aircraft.
+The vast majority of such in situ sensing systems are radiosondes most of which are launched regularly from fixed locations and a small number of commercial ships, forming global WMO GOS upper-air network, according to fixed world-wide schedule (00, 06, 12 and 18 UTC) established by WMO.

-3.1 Allocated RF bands
+3.1.1 Allocated RF bands